microsoft/aitour-ai-apps-with-scalable-database/README.md

 ## Session Description

-Introducing a new era of cloud databases, an era where databases are built and tuned for AI apps with hyperscale performance, built-in intelligence, Copilot assistants, integrated vector database, and Azure AI Search integration to set the foundation for innovating with AI and make app development easy.
-Learn how to transform business apps with AI, extend your on-premises investments and modernize your workloads for growth.
+Introducing a new era of cloud databases that are designed and optimized for AI applications with hyperscale performance, built-in intelligence, Copilot assistants, integrated vector capabilities, and seamless integrations.
+Learn how to build and deploy intelligent applications with Azure Cosmos DB, Azure SQL Database, and Azure Database for PostgreSQL.
+Discover how this the Microsoft Intelligent Data Platform can transform your business applications with AI, simplify app development, extend your on-premises investments, and modernize your workloads for growth.

 ## Learning Outcomes